 The Expedition event for example, can be triggered at a cost of 3, and grants a player 2 extra cards during his following turn.
 Some Events are very powerful and can have a big impact on the game.

 Seaside is all about durability cards: cards that do something on the turn you play them, and on the next turn.
 Durability cards are easy to understand so new players don’t get confused by them, and yet it takes expertise to play them optimally.
-Since the durability cards don’t get shuffled back into the deck until after the next turn, players often have to consider whether
+Since the durability cards don’t get shuffled back into the deck until after the next turn, players often have to consider whether to play the card now, or wait for a better opportunity.

 Our favorite card from Seaside is the Treasure Map because it fits the Seaside theme so well.
 You basically need to put two treasure maps in your deck and then find them simultaneously, to find the treasure.
 And what we like most is that the cards that help you find this treasure quicker, most notably Outpost, fit the same theme very well too.